syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Annotation.md

 * [FontFamily]() -  Gets or sets the font family name for the label.
 * [FontAttributes]() - Gets or sets the font style for the label.
 * [FontSize]() - Gets or sets the font size for the label.
-* [HorizontalTextAlignment]() - Gets or sets the text horizontally at the Start, Center, or End.
+* [HorizontalTextAlignment]() - Gets or sets the horizontal alignment of the label.
-* [VerticalTextAlignment]() - Gets or sets the text vertically at the Start, Center, or End.
+* [VerticalTextAlignment]() - Gets or sets the vertical alignment of the label.

 ## Shape annotation

-The [ShapeAnnotation]() allows you to add annotations in the form of shapes such as rectangles, ellipses,lines, horizontal lines, vertical lines, at specific areas of interest in the chart area.
+The [ShapeAnnotation]() allows you to add annotations in the form of shapes such as rectangles, ellipses, lines, horizontal lines, vertical lines, at specific areas of interest in the chart area.

 * [RectangleAnnotation]() -Used to draw a rectangle over the chart area.
 * [EllipseAnnotation]() - Used to draw a circle or an ellipse over the chart area.